Lessons learnt from the discussion

 In order to fight against this phenomenon, the main advice of the three experts was to put in place better collaboration and cooperation between authorities and community-based organizations, integrating members of the community.
 They stressed that End-FGM strategies must be adapted to each specific context and composed of a combination of approaches and actors.

-Should we believe in the capacity of people to self assert, through reinforcing their capacity to make decisions – Or count on controls (and fear) of the people who have the right to travel freely?”
+Shouldn’t we better believe in the capacity of people to self assert, through reinforcing their capacity to make decisions – Or count on controls (and fear) of the people who have the right to travel freely?”
+Social worker, GAMS Belgium.

-“People who cross a border do not feel like foreigners on the other side, they go to see their parents, their family that live in « the other country ».
-This person will not say that she is going to do a practice that is illegal in her/his country, they go because it is a practice prepared by their community [on the other side of the border].”
+“People who cross a border do not feel like foreigners on the other side, they go to see their parents, their family that live in ”the other country’.
+This person will not say that she is going to undertake a practice that is illegal in her/his country, they go because it is a practice prepared by their community [on the other side of the border].”
+Educator, Senegal

-“I think it’s very vital and important to do a screening of the young girls crossing into the « red zone »…the security personnel should cross examine the girls and the guardians who are crossing the borders to find out why and to what purpose …”
+“I think it’s very vital and important to do a screening of the young girls crossing into the ‘red zone’…the security personnel should cross examine the girls and the guardians who are crossing the borders to find out why and to what purpose …” Activist, Kenya

 « The Community of Practice on Female Genital Mutilation » is part of the « Building Bridges between Africa and Europe to tackle FGM » project, supported by the « UNFPA-UNICEF Joint Programme on the Elimination of FGM ».